rodlie/natron-plugins/mS/mS_MarkerRemoval_Advanced/README.md

 ### INPUTS
 Plate = your plate.

-Markers_Matte = The mask that isolated the markers of the plate..
+Markers_Matte = the mask that isolates the markers of the plate..

 ![Screenshot](mS_MarkerRemoval_Advanced_snap.png)